Olliemint/Django-photogallery/README.md

 #### By Oliver Maiyo

 # Django-photogallery
-Django app that display images ,image category and also allow single image view and shows image description. a user can also upload images
+Django app that display images ,image category and also allow single image view and shows image description.
+A user can also upload images

 ## User Stories
 User Can :-